AlanDReeves/AlanDReeves.github.io/essays/typescriptReflection.md

 ## Final thoughts

 In conclusion, I suppose I am cautiously optimistic about TypeScript.
 There are a few features of TypeScript that I find strange but some that seem very useful.
 It seems to me that the style of TypeScript, or at least the intended style, is quite different from what I am used to and I wonder what function that style serves.
 For now, only time will tell.

+No AI was used in writing this essay